 Finally back into the festival circuit for 2020 and here at Mother of Movies, that’s what we love.
-Final Girls Berlin Film Festival has just dropped in with the program and the 5th edition is looking amazing.
+Final-Girls Berlin Film Festival has just dropped in with the program and the 5th edition is looking amazing.
 If you’ve never heard of this festival, it’s all about women filmmakers in horror.
-Whether it’s horror written by, directed by and/or produced by women and non-binary makers of film.
+Whether it’s horror written by, directed by, and/or produced by women and non-binary makers of films.

 February 6 – 9, 2020 at City Kino Wedding

 For 2020 the festival co-director Eli Lewy was quoted saying the Final Girls Berlin Film Festival is the;

 “most expansive and international yet, presenting a wide array of films by visionary filmmakers that represent the diversity and originality that can be found in the current horror landscape.”

 8 short blocks and 9 feature films.
 A horror-inspired self-defense workshop, an exhibition, a festival party with multimedia drag performances, and specialist talks on horror martyrs, made-for-TV horror, ‘female monsters,’ and ‘bad mothers’ in Mexican horror cinema.

 “Horror is a very elastic term,” adds fellow co-director Sara Neidorf, “and we’re excited to discover films that make us question and expand our conceptions of what horror can be, both in ways that are distant from and uncannily near our own realities.”